wp-plugins/easy-documentation/readme.txt

 Easy-Documentation is plugin designed for developers who want to make fast documentation for their customers.
 It gives you tutorial how to manage content on your website in just few steps.
-We are trying to satisfy developers in 100% so that’s why we are waiting for your opinion how to update our plugin.
+We are trying to satisfy developers in 100% so that is why we are waiting for your opinion how to update our plugin.

 1.Clarity of informations - very clear interface